ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          An overview of the computer-vision platform developed to continuously measure and monitor specialty crop growth in greenhouse environments.
+          This article presents a computer-vision platform developed to continuously measure crop growth and monitor greenhouse production conditions.
+It describes how automated imaging and AI-based analysis may support more precise and efficient specialty-crop management.
         </p>
       </div>